radiukpavlo/python-programming/01_Lesson_Introduction/.ipynb_checkpoints/lesson_1_intro-checkpoint.md

 ### Exercise: Level 2

-1. Create a folder named day_1 inside 30DaysOfPython folder.
-Inside day_1 folder, create a python file helloworld.py and repeat questions 1, 2, 3 and 4.
+1. Create a folder named exercise_1 inside PythonProgramming folder.
+Inside exercise_1 folder, create a python file helloworld.py and repeat questions 1, 2, 3 and 4.
 Remember to use _print()_ when you are working on a python file.
 Navigate to the directory where you have saved your file, and run it.

 ### Exercise: Level 3